troybowman/dtxmsg/README.md

    $ $IDA_INSTALL_DIR/ida.app/Contents/MacOS/ida64 -Odtxmsg:11451:/tmp/dtxmsg:v -o/tmp/dtxmsg/DTXConnectionServices.i64 -L/tmp/dtxmsg/ida.log /Volumes/DeveloperDiskImage/Library/PrivateFrameworks/DTXConnectionServices.framework/DTXConnectionServices
    ```
    Note the plugin options: -Odtxmsg:11451:/tmp/dtxmsg:v
-   * 11451 = PID of process to attach to
+   * 11451 = PID of the Instruments Server process
    * /tmp/dtxmsg = directory where messages will be logged (must be an absolute path)
-   * v = enable verbose mode: deserialize the captured messages and print the results to a file in plain text
+   * v = enable verbose mode. captured messages will be deserialized and printed to a file in plain text

    If the plugin loads successfully, it will automatically attach to the given PID and allow the process to run idle,
    waiting for incoming messages.